Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Switch

 We support Switch Pro controllers on desktop computers via the [`SwitchProControllerHID`](../api/UnityEngine.InputSystem.Switch.SwitchProControllerHID.html) class, which implements the basic gamepad functionality.

-On the Switch console itself, we have extended support for Switch Pro as well as Joy-Con controllers using the [`NPad`](../api/UnityEngine.InputSystem.Switch.NPad.html) class.
-Refer to the [`NPad` scripting API documentation](../api/UnityEngine.InputSystem.Switch.NPad.html)  for more information.